Methamphetamine Addiction

 DBT: Dialectical Behavior Therapy

-DBT focuses on identifying and accepting your emotions and learning practical coping skills to manage intense emotional responses.
+DBT focuses on identifying and accepting emotions and learning practical coping skills to manage intense emotional responses.

 Motivational Interviewing